 These announcements preempt any complaint about anything.
-In other words, you clients better not accuse us of not doing our job even when we are not doing our job.
-What a great “get out of jail free” card you can play at any time!
+In other words, your clients better not accuse us of not doing our job even when we are not doing our job.
+What a great “get out of jail free” card you can play!
 Clients care about their cases.
 When a lawyer makes a mistake, a little beatdown medicine is coming.
 Instead of preempting the complaint with “mistakes happen”, why not just apologize, fix it if possible, and do a better job, if you make a mistake.

-Above the Law debates the question of whether this message is appropriate and asks readers to participate in a poll.
-The readers overwhelming think that this message is completely acceptable.
+Above the Law debates whether this message is appropriate and asks readers to take part in a poll.
+The readers overwhelmingly think this message is acceptable.
 This leads me to believe that most Above the Law readers are associates who don’t have their own clients.
 Because I don’t think a poll of partners who are successfully serving the needs of their own clients would agree.
 I’m not saying this derisively.
-I just think when you have direct responsibility for keeping clients happy and have a long history of doing so, you tend to look at these issues through a different lens.
+I just think when you have direct responsibility for keeping clients happy and have a lengthy history of doing so, you look at these issues through a different lens.

 Our law firm is dealing with clients who are seriously injured or have lost someone they love.
-It follows that these people are going to occasionally become unhinged.
+These people are going to occasionally become unhinged.
 That might require a phone call on a weekend now and again to talk someone off the ledge or give them an answer to a question that is causing them stress.
 I’m not excited to walk away from my wife and three kids to take that call.
 But it is what I signed up for.